tbonejones/Assignment1-3420/DFDDictionary.md

 The results of a RSPN search on the NIST Vulnerabilities DB.
 These results are all of the exploitable security flaws/bugs that are known publicly and associated with the Software Package.

 ### Manage Software Package for License and Vulnerabilities Scanning (MSPLVS):
 The process that accepts the Software Package from the Developer and forwards it to the Scan for Licences process.
 This process also receives the SPLR and sends those results to the OSSLV Database for storage.
+This process also refines the Software Package name and forwards it to the SRSPN.

 ### Manager:
 An upper-level executive at the company who may wish to browse the SPLR.